 KK: It was the time of the Iraq War, and that affected the story as well.
 There are always two sides to the story.
 I really wanted to say that we all have the seeds to do evil deeds, yet capable of so much love.

-BH: Right. ’Cause you mentioned incorporating some of the Iraq War debate into the film, when you were writing your screenplay, and when you were coming up with these ideas, did you get any resistance from the studio about, “Well, we don’t want you to do that because that’s getting too political for what we want to do”?
+BH: Right.
+You mentioned incorporating some of the Iraq War debate into the film.
+When you were writing your screenplay, and when you were coming up with these ideas, did you get any resistance from the studio about, “Well, we don’t want you to do that because that’s getting too political for what we want to do”?

 KK: See, the thing is, I’m very blessed.
 I had total control of my films, and they didn’t change anything.
 And that’s very different from what I’m used to here in U.S.